DotDashPay/blog/source/_posts/From-a-PhD-to-a-Startup.md

 # What Does a PhD Student Do?

-Over that decade I got a lot of blank stares when I told people I was a PhD student in Computer Science.
-Probably the most common one from people outside academia was, “Oh, so you’re like a crazy good programmer, right?”
+Over that decade, the single most common comment I received when I told someone that I was a PhD student in Computer Science was, “Oh, so you’re like a crazy good programmer, right?”
 As it turns out, I am a decent programmer, but that has very little do with being a PhD student.
 In fact, there are plenty of PhD students who are pretty awful programmers, although that is certainly not always the case.

 A PhD student is a researcher.
 Student is probably not even an appropriate term, because they are typically paid for what they do.
 Do they learn?
 Of course, but everyone learns at their job right?
 Many people even take courses where they work.